aureooms-research/homepage/content/talk/20190214-sorting-like-problems.md

 title: "Sorting-like Problems"
 subtitle: ""
-summary: "Sorting is a well understood problem in the sense that we have been able to design efficient algorithms to solve it in various models of computation.
+abstract: "Sorting is a well understood problem in the sense that we have been able to design efficient algorithms to solve it in various models of computation.
 I will talk about simple generalizations of sorting that are not so well understood.
 This presentation is based on work in my thesis."
 authors: []
 tags: []
 categories: []